-Vic Fangio enters his second season with the Denver Broncos in 2020 after being named the 17th head coach in franchise history on Jan.
+Vic Fangio enters his third season with the Denver Broncos in 2021 after being named the 17th head coach in franchise history on Jan.
 10, 2019.

 'You can't let up': Inside the Broncos' opening team meeting detailing COVID-19 protocols

 The two-hour meeting, which was held in a socially distant manner with most of the team in the Pat Bowlen Fieldhouse and others joining virtually from the team room in the main facility, featured Head Coach Vic Fangio, Director of Sports Medicine Steve "Greek" Antonopulos and a number of the team's top executives.